nosilver4u/ewww-image-optimizer/readme.txt

 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

 = 4.6.3 =
+* changed: folders to ignore setting applies to resizing also
 * fixed: lazy load placeholders have inconsistent URLs with ExactDN
 * fixed: bulk resume indicator gets stuck
 * fixed: bulk scanning queue gets out of sync and skips images